The Launch of Diorella:

 Fragrance Composition:

 So what does it smell like?
-This perfume is classified as a fresh, green floral chypre for women.
+Diorella by Christian Dior is classified as a fresh, green floral chypre for women.
 It starts off with a light, cool, fresh top, followed by a radiant, cool floral heart, resting o a mossy base.

-- Top notes: aldehydes, melon, green note, estragon, lavender, Sicilian lime, Sicilian citron, verbena, Italian bergamot, basil
+- Top notes: Persian melon, green note, Siberian tarragon, Provencal lavender, Sicilian lime, Sicilian lemon, Spanish verbena, Calabrian bergamot, Paraguayan petitgrain citronnier, North African basil, benzyl acetate, aldehyde C14

-- Middle notes: orange blossom, lily, carnation, cyclamen, hyacinth, honeysuckle, peach, European rose, Moroccan jasmine
+- Middle notes: methyl ionone, Tunisian orange blossom, Dutch lily, linalool, linalyl acetate, Indian carnation, eugenol, Ceylon cardamom, hexyl cinnamic aldehyde, Alpine cyclamen, Egyptian hyacinth, Japanese honeysuckle, Chinese peach, European rose, Moroccan jasmine absolute, indol, cis-Jasmone, Hedione, Helional

-- Base notes: fern, sandalwood, tonka bean, amber, vetiver, oakmoss, patchouli, musk
+- Base notes: fern, Mysore sandalwood, Venezuelan tonka bean, ambergris, Haitian vetiver, Tyrolean oakmoss, Seychelles patchouli, Tibetan musk

 "Many of these materials were again used in the creation of Diorella (Dior 1972), a unique and brilliantly conceived perfume, built around the accord between patchouli, Hedione, Helional, and eugenol.
 The top note of Diorella is again dominated by lemon, verbena, bergamot, linalool, and linalyl acetate, with lavender and estragon.
 Apart from a small amount of rose, the floral side of the perfume consists mainly of an intense jasmin note including Hedione (10%), cis-Jasmone (2%), hexyl cinnamic aldehyde, benzyl acetate, and indol, with aldehyde C14 providing the fruity aspect.
 As in Eau Sauvage, Helional (5%) and eugenol make an accord with the Hedione, carrying the essential character into the heart of the perfume in combination with the patchouli (6%), methyl ionone, vetiver, and a colorless oakmoss..
 The richness of the perfume comes from the use of jasmin absolute and trace amounts of other natural products.
 Petitgrain citronnier and cardamom both work well in an olfactory reconstruction of the perfume.
 The “watery” character of Helional which plays an important part in the character of both au Sauvage and Diorella has subsequently been used in both the creation of cool fruity notes such as Calyx, and in modern “marine” notes based on Calone, such as New West and Escape."